 want to allow the system to find misspelled entity values.

-Misspelling detection:
+Misspelling classification:

 - Only works if the first letter matches the entity value.